detekt/detekt/docs/pages/documentation/junit.md

 toc: true
 folder: documentation
 ---
-Rules in this rule set report issues related to JUnit tests
+Rules in this ruleset report issues related to JUnit tests

 ### TestWithoutAssertion